Best things to do in Bundaberg

 If you want to familiarise yourself with the Bundaberg area quickly, there’s no better way than heading up to Hummock Lookout, where you’ll find 360-degree views across the region.

-While this hill is only 96 m above sea level, you can see out to the ocean, the sugar fields and the smoke stacks of the Bundaberg Rum Distillery.
+This hill, an extinct volcano remnant, is the highest point in Bundaberg at 96 m above sea level.
+From it, you can see out to the ocean, across the sugar cane fields, and the smokestacks of the Bundaberg Rum Distillery.

 Hummock was known as ‘burning mountain’ to the area’s indigenous people.
-While the only burning you’ll see now is the beautiful red sunsets, an Aboriginal art mural is placed on the hill to recognise local history.
+Now, the only burning you’ll see is the beautiful red sunsets.
+An Aboriginal art mural has been placed on the hill to recognise Indigenous local history.

 Location: Hummock Road, Qunaba